mitanshu-2004/Stock-Influence/README.md

 # Stock Analysis Platform

 This project is a web-based application that allows users to analyze the correlation between their own time-series data and the historical performance of a stock.
+This application is hosted and can be accessed at [https://stock-influence.vercel.app/](https://stock-influence.vercel.app/).
 Users can upload a CSV file, and the application will merge it with stock data from Yahoo Finance, calculate correlations, and visualize the results.

 ## Features